Wendell Mottley

 Wendell Adrian Mottley ORTT (born 2 July 1941) is a Trinidad and Tobago economist, politician and athlete.
 Mottley served as Senator and member of the House of Representatives with the Trinidad and Tobago Parliament and was Minister of Finance from 1991 to 1995.
-He was a Ivy League sprinter, winning two Olympic medals in 1964.
+He was an Ivy League sprinter, winning two Olympic medals in 1964.

 Early life and education

-Mottley was born in Port of Spain, Trinidad and Tobago.
+Mottley was born 2 July 1941 in Port of Spain, Trinidad and Tobago.
 He was the youngest of four brothers who were all runners.
 As a youngster, he began to run in competitions sponsored local oil companies.
 He attended Queen's Royal College, an elite public high school in Port of Spain.
-While competing in a high school track meet, the coach from Loughborough University suggested Mottley would be of interest to his friend who coached track at Yale University.
+While competing in a high school track meet, the coach from Loughborough University suggested that Mottley would be of interest to his friend who coached track at Yale University.

 Mottley attended Yale University, graduating in economics in 1964.
 While at Yale, he made the dean's list, was captain of the track team, and joined St. Anthony Hall.
-He was the first person of color to join St. Anthony Hall, nationwide.
+He was the first person of colour to join St. Anthony Hall, nationwide.

-He earned a masters in economics from the University of Cambridge.
-While at Cambridge, Mottley was captain of the track team and became lifelong friends the Oxford team's captain, later the novelist Jeffrey Archer.
+He earned a master's degree in economics from St Catharine's College at the University of Cambridge.
+While at Cambridge, Mottley was captain of the track team and became lifelong friends with the Oxford team's captain, later the novelist Jeffrey Archer.